ShadyEvan4830/Labour_Market_Resilience/README.md

 - Run `original_paper` to view the replication package included with the original paper

 ## LLM Usage Statement
-- `inputs/llm/usage.text` When writing this report, the ChatGPT 4 language model was used to obtain relevant inspiration and suggestions for freewill-related analysis and comparison with the original paper's content.
-ChatGPT 4 provides the author with some indicators that can support how workers' free will affects job satisfaction, such as psychological aspects (please refer to usage.txt for more details); these suggestions inspired the author to choose the current Journal Study: "Work and Freedom in the Context of Agency Beliefs and Job Satisfaction" serve as additional professional evidence to support freewill's relevant conclusions.
+- `inputs/llm/usage.text` When writing this report, the ChatGPT 4 language model was used to obtain relevant inspiration and suggestions for solving the problem of Non-response Rates in GSS analysis.
+ChatGPT 4 provides the author with some indicators that can support problems and potential solutions caused by Non-response Rates (please refer to usage.txt for more details); these suggestions inspired the author to choose the current Journal Study: "The impact of nonresponse rates on nonresponse bias: A meta-analysis" serve as additional professional evidence to support labour market analysis relevant conclusions.
 ChatGPT 4 also provides grammatical and structural correction suggestions for the paper content to ensure more conciseness.
-For a straightforward visualization of Likert scale responses, Figure 1, a stacked bar chart is recommended by ChatGPT 4.
-It succinctly represents the distribution of responses per category, facilitating easy comparison across items.